 You’re looking for a lower variable APR

-If you anticipate carrying a balance on your credit card, you may be better off with the OpenSky Secured Visa.
-Compared to the other secured credit cards on the market, the OpenSky Secured Visa has a lower variable APR of 22.14 percent — otherwise known as the interest rate you’ll be charged if you carry a balance.
-Similar secured cards charge higher variable APRs, such as the Capital One Platinum Secured Credit Card (29.99 percent) and Self – Credit Builder Account with Secured Visa® Credit Card (26.24 percent).
+Compared to the other secured credit cards on the market, the OpenSky Secured Visa has a low variable APR of 25.64 percent, which is the interest rate you’re charged if you carry a balance.
+Similar secured cards charge higher variable APRs, such as the Capital One Platinum Secured Credit Card at 30.74 percent and Self – Credit Builder Account with Secured Visa® Credit Card at 26.99 percent.

 When is the OpenSky Secured Visa Credit Card not worth it?

-While holding the OpenSky Secured Visa does have some perks, it may not be the best fit for all borrowers.
-In particular, some borrowers may be able to qualify for a credit card that doesn’t require a deposit or one that earns rewards.
+The OpenSky Secured Visa will not be the best fit for borrowers who can qualify for an unsecured credit card or one that earns rewards.

-You don’t want to have to provide a cash deposit
+You don’t want to provide a cash deposit

-It’s easier to qualify for secured credit cards, but they come with a price.
-In order to open this card, you’ll need to provide a refundable cash deposit of at least $200.
+It’s easier to qualify for secured credit cards over traditional credit cards, but secured cards come with a price.
+To open this card, you must provide a refundable cash deposit of at least $200.
 This may be less than ideal for borrowers who are tight on cash, or who simply don’t want to tie up their savings in a secured credit card at the moment.

-Those who want to avoid a secured card may want to consider credit cards designed for borrowers with less-than-stellar credit or no credit history, like Petal® 1 “No Annual Fee” Visa® Credit Card.
-The Petal 1 doesn’t charge an annual fee and features access to a card-linked offer program called Petal Perks — but there is a much higher variable APR range between 24.74 percent and 33.24 percent.
+If you’re looking to avoid a secured card, look for credit cards designed for borrowers with less-than-stellar credit or no credit history, like Petal® 1 “No Annual Fee” Visa® Credit Card.
+The Petal 1 doesn’t charge an annual fee and features access to a card-linked offer program called Petal Perks — but its higher variable APR ranges from 25.24 percent to 34.74 percent.

 You want to avoid an annual fee

 The OpenSky Secured Visa credit card comes with an annual fee of $35.
-While this fee isn’t terribly high in the grand scheme of things, it can still add up for borrowers on a budget.
+While not high, the fee can add up for borrowers on a budget.
 No-annual-fee cards like the Capital One Quicksilver Secured Cash Rewards Credit Card and Discover it® Secured Credit Card may be better options for borrowers who qualify.
-Both cards are targeted toward individuals with no credit history and earn cash back rewards.
+Both cards are designed for people with no credit history and earn cash back rewards.

 You want to earn rewards

-This card doesn’t earn any rewards, which is fairly common for a secured credit card designed for credit-building.
-Either way, borrowers should still check to see if they qualify for a card with rewards-earning potential.
+This card doesn’t earn any rewards, which is fairly common for credit-building secured credit cards.
+Still, borrowers should still check to see if they qualify for a card with rewards-earning potential.

-The Quicksilver Secured earns 1.5 percent cash back on all purchases, plus a heightened 5 percent rate on hotels and rental cars booked through Capital One Travel.
+The Capital One Quicksilver Secured Cash Rewards Credit Card earns 1.5 percent cash back on all purchases, plus a heightened 5 percent rate on hotels and rental cars booked through Capital One Travel.
 Further, the Discover it® Secured Credit Card earns 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases each quarter, then 1 percent) and 1 percent back on all non-category purchases.

-Note, the OpenSky Secured does offer a lower variable APR (22.14 percent) compared to these two cards (27.74 percent for the Discover it® Secured Credit Card and 29.99 percent for the Quicksilver Secured), should you anticipate carrying a balance.
+The OpenSky Secured does offer a lower 25.64 percent variable APR compared to these two cards — which offer a variable 28.24 percent for the Discover it® Secured Credit Card and variable 30.74 percent for the Quicksilver Secured — should you expect to carry a balance.

 Should you get the OpenSky Secured Visa Credit Card?

-If you have poor or no credit history and are particularly interested in a comparatively lower variable APR, avoiding a credit check or gaining the ability to set your own credit limit, the OpenSky Secured Visa Credit Card can certainly be worth it.
+If you have poor or no credit history and are interested in a comparatively low variable APR, avoiding a credit check or gaining the ability to set your own credit limit, the OpenSky Secured Visa Credit Card can be worth it.

-That said, if you’re more interested in earning ongoing rewards on your purchases, or are dead set on avoiding an annual fee, there are other secured cards that can better fit your needs.
-It really comes down to what credit card perks are most important to you, given many secured cards have similar approval requirements.
+That said, if you’re more interested in earning ongoing rewards on your purchases, or are dead set on avoiding an annual fee, other secured cards can better fit your needs.
+It comes down to what card perks are most important to you, given many secured cards have similar approval requirements.

 The bottom line